Free DIY Divorce Guide

 Common Pitfalls

-• Incomplete forms: Double-check details.
+• Incomplete forms: Double-check all details before submitting.

-• Non-responsive spouse: Adds 1–3 months.
+• Non-responsive spouse: Can add 1–3 months to the process.

-• Unresolved finances: Risk future claims.
+• Unresolved finances: Risk future claims without a consent order.

-• Children disputes: Mediation mandatory unless exempt.
+• Children disputes: Mediation is mandatory unless exempt.

-• International cases: Seek legal advice.
+• International cases: Always seek specialist legal advice.

 Glossary